-Open Notification Center with a Keyboard Shortcut in OS X Mountain Lion
+Open Notification Center with a Keyboard Shortcut in Mac OS X

-Notification Center can be summoned either with a click of the menu bar item or a two-fingered swipe left on a trackpad, but you can also set a custom keyboard shortcut to see your notifications or alerts.
+Typically Notification Center of Mac OS X can be summoned either with a click of the menu bar item in the upper right corner, or a two-fingered swipe left on a trackpad, but you can also set a custom keyboard shortcut to see your notifications or alerts on the Mac.

 - Open System Preferences from the Apple menu and choose “Keyboard”